-The best cordless drills of 2022 you'll find within our list include many of the top drills available today.
+The best cordless drills of 2023 we've chosen for our guide include many of the most popular drills available today.
 The choices you'll find in our list aim to provide the same the relentless power and performance you'd expect of a corded electric drill, only in a far more convenient battery-powered package.

 With many cordless drills now running on Lithium-Ion batteries and featuring brushless motors, they provide more than enough power for most DIY and professional jobs thanks to stronger battery packs and more durable internal parts.